andypike/rectify/readme.md

 ## Overview

-Currently, Rectify consists of two main concepts: Form Objects and Commands.
+Currently, Rectify consists of the following concepts:

+* Form Objects
+* Commands
+* Presenters

 You can use these separately or together to improve the structure of your Rails applications.

 The main problem that Rectify tries to solve is where your logic should go.
-Commonly, business logic is either placed in the controller or the model.
-The opinion of Rectify is that both of these places are incorrect and that your models in particular are doing too much.
+Commonly, business logic is either placed in the controller or the model and the views are filled with too much logic.
+The opinion of Rectify is that these places are incorrect and that your models in particular are doing too much.

 Rectify's opinion is that controllers should just be concerned with HTTP related things and models should just be concerned with data access.
 The problem then